center-for-threat-informed-defense/attack-flow/docs/walkthrough.rst

 Paths
 -----

-Paths can be added to an attack flow to reduce ambiguity.
-Paths define whether the preceding action or condition is true or false.
+Paths are added to the underlying structure of an attack flow to reduce ambiguity.
+There purpose is to define whether the preceding action or condition is true or false.

 .. figure:: _static/2paths.png
-   :alt: Screenshot of true and false paths stemming from a condition.
+   :alt: Screenshot paths stemming from a condition.
    :align: center

    Both true and false paths are present in this attack flow.
-If the condition is true, then the flow follows the on_true path; if the condition is false, then the flow follows the on_false path.
+If the condition is true, then the flow continues; if the condition is false, then the flow ends.

 .. figure:: _static/1paths.png
    :alt: Screenshot of true path stemming from a condition.